Pymmdrza/LitecoinCracker/.github/README.md

 If you find this tool useful and would like to support its development, consider making a donation:

+> [!TIP]
+> You can also give just one star to support this repository, your action will encourage us.
+Thank you for your support.

 | Cryptocurrency     | Address                                        |
 |--------------------|------------------------------------------------|
 | Bitcoin (BTC)      | `1MMDRZA12xdBLD1P5AfEfvEMErp588vmF9`           |